 (g) Experience with projects of similar size and scope; and

 (h) Other factors determined by the director or the public entity to be relevant and appropriate relating to the ability of the qualified provider or qualified energy service company to perform the project.

 (4) Notice.
 Adequate public notice of the request for qualifications shall be given at least fourteen (14) days prior to the date set forth therein for the opening of the responses to the request for qualifications.
 Such notice may be provided electronically or by publication in a newspaper of general circulation in the area where the work is located.

 (5) Public inspection.
-All records of the department or an agency or the public entity relating to the award of a performance contract shall be open to public inspection in accordance with the provisions of sections 9-337 through 9-347 and 67-5725, Idaho Code.
+All records of the department or an agency or the public entity relating to the award of a performance contract shall be open to public inspection in accordance with the provisions of chapter 1, title 74, and section 67-9215, Idaho Code.

 (6) Award of performance contract.

 (a) The director or public entity shall select up to three (3) qualified providers or qualified energy service companies who have responded to the request for qualifications.
 Factors to be considered in selecting the successful qualified provider or qualified energy service company shall include, but not be limited to: